 Two thirds of the funds collected goes to educational projects and one third goes to beautifying St. Maarten, both in the tourism areas and where the workers live.
 Less than 5% goes to administering the program.

-Here is a portfolio of where your contributions have been put to work:
+Here is a portfolio of where your contributions have gone to in the last year 2014/2015: